Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 Defaults are 512 records per start, iterative updates every 16 records, level 19, per-move loss 2, total loss 4, and cut at 30 empties.
 The cutoff position's `leaf value` is evaluated with a 30-ply 99.9% selective endgame search.
 Record counts, loss limits, and the cutoff empty count can be changed with command-line options.

-After the ordinary records, `generate_all_records.py` adds five adversarial-v2 records per start by default.
-On the Egaroucid side it revalidates the current contest-book winner and up to two book moves within two discs of it.
-On the opposing side it performs a fresh level-19 search and branches over at most three replies within two discs of the best screened reply.
-Reply strength is the primary ordering; leaving the current book is only a tie-break.
-Two records are generated with Egaroucid as the second player, followed by three with it as the first player, and the provisional book is rebuilt after every addition.
-The final three passes recheck a new winner when rebuilding changes book order.

-Legacy adversarial records remain valid book input, but do not satisfy the v2 completion count.
-Therefore the same `--resume` command generates fresh v2 records even for starts that already contain records from the old method.
+After the ordinary records, `generate_all_records.py` runs adversarial-v3 fixed-point validation.
+A round uses five probes by default: two with Egaroucid moving second and three with it moving first.
+Both roles probe the same immutable book snapshot, followed by one rebuild.
+The first probe for each role always follows the current book winner.
+The others use a bounded worst-reply beam over up to two close book moves and three level-19 opponent replies within two discs of the screened best move.

+Completion now requires a full post-rebuild sweep that adds no transcript and does not change the playable book rows.
+A rebuild that exposes a new winner therefore triggers another round.
+The driver runs at most three rounds per start and invocation by default.
+An unconverged start is recorded as `budget_exhausted`, remains incomplete, and is retried by the next `--resume`.
+The stable certificate is tied to the records, final book, engine binary, and generation settings.
+Legacy adversarial records remain valid book input but do not replace this certificate.

-Use `--adversarial-games`, `--adversarial-batch-size`,
+Use `--adversarial-games`, `--adversarial-level`,
+`--adversarial-reply-margin`, `--adversarial-reply-width`,
-`--adversarial-level`, `--adversarial-reply-margin`, and
+`--adversarial-engine-width`, `--adversarial-max-rounds`, and
-`--adversarial-reply-width`, and `--adversarial-engine-width` to tune the budget.
-Set `--adversarial-games 0` to retain the old behavior.  `--resume` checks the ordinary and adversarial targets separately.
-The single-start `generate_records.py` keeps adversarial generation disabled unless explicitly requested.
+`--adversarial-stable-rounds` to tune the budget.
+Set `--adversarial-games 0` to disable stabilization.
+The single-start `generate_records.py` keeps it disabled unless explicitly requested.

 The default generation engine is the tournament build at `bin/Egaroucid_for_Console_clang.exe`.
 Existing workflows can select another